 Walk-in bathtubs are similar in size to standard bathtubs.
 Though deeper, they aren't wider.
 A narrow entrance and seat can be uncomfortable for some people, and standard walk-in tubs are made for people who weigh less than 300 pounds.
 A bariatric walk-in tub includes a wider opening and a larger seat to accommodate anyone of any size.
 These tubs include the same safety features of regular walk-in tubs, such as textured floors, grab bars and short thresholds.

 The biggest difference between a wheelchair-accessible bathtub and a standard walk-in tub is the door opening.
-One of the issues with a walk-in tub is the narrow opening that is next to the built-in seat, which makes it near impossible for someone who cannot walk to get into the tub without help.
+One of the issues with a walk-in tub is the narrow opening that is next to the built-in seat, which makes it nearly impossible for someone who cannot walk to get into the tub without help.
 For these circumstances, there are tubs with large doors that open wide with clear access to the chair-height seat, making it easier to slide from a wheelchair to the tub.

-One of the leaders in medical equipment, AmeriGlide, offers a few wheelchair-accessible tub options.
-This model is 60 inches long and 30 inches wide, which means it can fit in a standard bathtub alcove.
+One of the leaders in medical equipment, AmeriGlide offers a few wheelchair-accessible tub options.
+This Sanctuary model is 60 inches long and 30 inches wide, which means it can fit in a standard bathtub alcove.
 The outward-opening door swings wide and offers direct access to the 22-inch-high seat.
 This tub holds 65 gallons of water and can be used as a soaking tub, or you can add on features such as water or air jets.

-Universal Tubs HD3060WCALWA
+ADA Compliant: Universal Tubs

 Just like standard walk-in tubs, this Universal Tub model is ADA compliant with its safety bar, anti-slip floor and locking door.
-This wheelchair-accessible tub has a stainless steel frame with a wide door that swings outward to allow entrance from your wheelchair to the 21-inch seat.
+This wheelchair-accessible tub has a stainless steel frame with a wide door that swings outward to allow entrance from a wheelchair to the 21-inch seat.
 You can choose whether you want a soaking tub, a whirlpool tub, air jets or a combination.
 Several other options are available too, including chromotherapy and aromatherapy.